arjunattam/rubberduck/README.md

 3. Load the unpacked extension in your Chrome from the build location: `build-local/`.
 The production and local builds can co-exist on Chrome, and you can enable/disable through `chrome://extensions`.

+## Testing with staging

+1. Run the extension

+    ```
+    npm run start-staging
+    ```

+2. Load the unpacked extension in your Chrome from the build location: `build-staging/`.
+The production and local builds can co-exist on Chrome, and you can enable/disable through `chrome://extensions`.

+## Development keys setup

+* To be able to pack crx (for production), you need to setup `keys/production_key.pem` in your project directory.
+Get this key from [here](https://drive.google.com/drive/u/0/folders/1ABADv_hmG2FAsPYJokvv_FBw-z_nMQUT) (needs Google account).

+* This should not be required if we are distributing the extension through the Chrome Store.
+See below for publishing.

 ## Publishing

 1. To publish the extension, ensure that your account on the [Chrome developer dashboard](https://chrome.google.com/webstore/developer/dashboard) is setup.